 Preparing to Study Abroad

 It is imperative that you allow adequate time to receive your new or renewed passport.
-Please check the State Department website for current processing times (approximately 4-6 weeks, but can be longer).
+Please check the State Department website for current processing times.

 Passport applications and instructions are available online at the US Department of State website.
-Instructional videos can also be found online.
 If you have any questions please contact the Office of International Affairs located in the Center for Student Engagement, Johnson Center.

 Passports must be valid for at least 6 months after the expected return date.